FilipRuman/pages/src/content/docs/parser/expression_parsing_functions.md

  static int count = 0;
 ```

-In c static keyword tells the compiler to store this variable on [.data/.bss](https://www.geeksforgeeks.org/c/memory-layout-of-c-program/) instead of the [stack](https://os.phil-opp.com/heap-allocation/#local-and-static-variables).
+In C, static keyword tells the compiler to store this variable on [.data/.bss](https://www.geeksforgeeks.org/c/memory-layout-of-c-program/) instead of the [stack](https://os.phil-opp.com/heap-allocation/#local-and-static-variables).
 ![memory layout c](https://media.geeksforgeeks.org/wp-content/uploads/20250122155858092295/Memory-Layout-of-C-Program.webp)
-It allows you to make value of this variable to persist through the life time of the program, without using heap.
+It allows you to make value of this variable persist through the life time of the program, without using heap.

 <details>
 <summary> ⚠️ Implementation </summary>